Caf confirm destination for Super Cup 2020 | Goal.com

 Next year’s game will be the second time the fixture will take place outside the continent after last year’s encounter between Raja Casablanca and Esperance, which the Moroccans won 2-1.

-Esperance will take on Zamalek seeking to win the trophy after a failure to do so in 2019.
+Esperance will take on Zamalek seeking to win the trophy after a failure in 2019.